babab/pycommand/doc/index.rst

 ========

 - Parsing of optional and positional arguments
-- Graceful automatic handling of exit status codes
-- Subcommands can have their own --options and subcommands parsing
-- Subcommands can have subcommands that can have subcommands
-- Access values for --some-option from a parent command in its child command.
-- Auto compiled usage messages
 - Minimalistic approach with a clean API
 - Create scripts in a matter of minutes using the code generator
+- Auto compiled usage messages
+- Graceful semi-automatic handling of exit status codes
+- Subcommands can have subcommands that can have subcommands (each with their own optional arguments)
+- Pass values for --some-option from a parent command into child commands.

 Download and install